prince-ph0en1x/prince-ph0en1x.github.io/pages/musings.md

 T: Atleast 1 person in the World believes that god exist.
 Does that mean there is god.

-A: No. A mojority believing in something, or an individual believeing in something does not make it real.
+A: No. A mojority believing in something, or an individual believing in something does not make it real.
 The difference between mayo is it can be sensed, experimented and physically tangibly manipulated by other human beings in the same way.

 T: So is it with god.
 Theists agree how they experience god.